 Personal rules for advantages & disadvantages found in my PDA OS page.

-These are features that's so essential to me that not having them counts as a disadvantage.
+These are features that I consider essential.
+Not having them counts as a disadvantage.

 This feature increases privacy protection by blocking internet access to apps.
-It can be found in Settings by entering Settings > Apps > App info (select an app) > Mobile data & Wi-Fi.
+It can be found in Settings by entering Settings > Apps > App info (select an app) (or by long-pressing an app from the launcher & selecting App info) > Mobile data & Wi-Fi.

-While this feature may be irrelevant with the usage of firewall apps like AFWall+ (and network & sensors permission maybe), it will always be a nice component to have.
+While this feature may be irrelevant with the usage of firewall apps like AFWall+, it will always be a nice component to have.